Monday, July 16, 2012

 Under tight time lines and unproven systems, GRT's team headed by Andrew Johnson, construction manager of GRT, were successful in designing, fabricating, testing and operating the multi-functional system safely and were able to assist Canadian Industrial Mill Service to complete the project a week ahead of schedule.

-Management and staff at GRT is pleased with the outcome of the project and their contribution and look forward to working with CIMS & Canfor on future endeavours.
+Management and staff at GRT are pleased with the outcome of the project and their contribution and look forward to working with CIMS & Canfor on future endeavours.

 For more information about this project & Global Rigging & Transport, please contact: